Alexhuszagh/rust-lexical/README.md

 features = ["write-integers", "write-floats", "parse-integers", "parse-floats"]
 ```

-And get started using lexical:
+And get started using `lexical-core`:

 ```rust
 // A constant for the maximum number of bytes a formatter will write.